OpenEnergyPlatform/academy/docs/courses/02_start.md

 :oep-icon-info: **How to register with github and become part of the Open Energy Family team?**

 If you do not yet have a github account, you need to [register with github](https://github.com/join).
 You will then need to become a member of the group [OpenEnergyPlatform](https://github.com/OpenEnergyPlatform) by getting invited to the group.
 This works as follows: Get in touch via the [OpenEnergy Platform contact form](https://openenergyplatform.org/contact).
 Fill in the form with your request to be added to the OpenEnergyPlatform group on github.
-An example text is provided in the screenshot below:
+An example text is provided in the screenshot below.

 ![image](../data/img/02_contact.JPG)